 - Measure your dog from neck to tail to determine their length.

-- Measure the largest part of their rib cage to know their width.
+- Next, measure the largest part of their rib cage to know their width.

-- Measure their neck to determine the size needed for collars, coats, vests of other sweaters that wrap around their neck.
+- Then, measure their neck to determine the size needed for collars, coats, vests of other sweaters that wrap around their neck.

 - Measure from the top of their head to under their jaw if you’re buying hats or other head-based items.